Deer, bear, moose, wild turkey, caribou, elk, and anadromous Atlantic salmon taken in the Connecticut River Basin are considered “BIG GAME.”

 It is illegal to import or possess legally taken deer or elk, or parts of deer or elk, from states and Canadian provinces that have, or have had Chronic Wasting Disease, or from any captive hunt or farm facilities, regardless of its disease history, with the following exceptions:

-Chronic Wasting Disease (CWD) is a fatal disease of the brain and nervous system in deer and elk.
+CHRONIC WASTING DISEASE (CWD) is a fatal disease of the brain and nervous system in deer and elk.
 It produces lesions that cause death in deer and elk.
-For the latest information on CWD, check the following websites:
+For more information on CWD, check Chronic Wasting Disease and the following websites: www.vtfishandwildlife.com and www.cwd-info.org

 A person who violates state law or regulation while taking, possessing, transporting, buying or selling big game will face penalties that include fines, imprisonment, and license revocation.
 Violators shall be fined not more than $1,000, nor less than $400 for the first conviction.
+They also may face additional civil penalties.
 Upon a second and all subsequent convictions, the violator shall be fined not more than $2,000 nor less than $1,000.
 Violators may also be imprisoned for not more than 60 days, or may face both fine and imprisonment.
 License revocation is based on the point system (10 V.S.A.
 Sect.
 4502).

 The following means of taking big game are not allowed: baiting, snares, traps, salt licks, jacks or other lights.